clydeboyer-hub/demo-blog-nuxt-content/README.md

 ```

 ## More to Come
-This blog will serve as a working version of my first novel, _A Girl Out of Time_
+This blog will serve as a working version of my first novel, _A Girl Out of Time_.
+Each week, I'll try and add a new chapter.